2025–26 Blackpool F.C. season: Pre-season

 On 25 June, forward Jake Beesley joined Burton Albion and defender Matthew Pennington signed for Bradford City, both for an undisclosed fee.
 The same day, forward Niall Ennis, who had been on loan with the club the previous season, signed from Stoke City for an undisclosed fee on a two-year contract.

 Midfielder Jordan Brown joined from Leyton Orient on 8 July, again for an undisclosed amount.

 On 15 July, defender Danny Imray joined on a season-long loan from Crystal Palace.
+He was recalled by the Premier League club in January.

 Another midfielder, Rob Apter, signed for Charlton Athletic on 17 July for an undisclosed fee.

 On 18 July, Birmingham City goalkeeper Bailey Peacock-Farrell joined on loan until the end of the campaign.

 Josh Miles joined Irish club Waterford for an undisclosed fee on 25 July.

 Fixtures

 The first two pre-season friendlies to be announced was against Squires Gate and AFC Fylde on 12 July.
 On 5 June, Blackpool announced a home friendly with West Bromwich Albion had been arranged for 19 July.
 A friendly against Salford City at the Manchester club's Peninsula Stadium was scheduled for 22 July.
 On 20 June, a fifth friendly was announced against Doncaster Rovers.

 A behind-closed-doors friendly against Accrington Stanley was also announced.